This article is all about hearing, and how hearing protection is essential to percussionists, particularly drummers.

 Let’s get into the most common and affordable option for hearing protection, which is disposable (foam or rubber) earplugs.

-They also come in a variety of shapes and sizes, the most common one is the bullet shape, which is my personal favorite, but they also come in many other different shapes, colors, and sizes.
+They also come in a variety of shapes and sizes, the most common one is the bullet shape, which is my favorite, but they also come in many other different shapes, colors, and sizes.

 Sometimes they’ll even give you a case for it, like this case here.
 You just pop it open, you never really have to think about losing them, they’re straightforward to replace if you drop them somewhere.
 I’ve gone through about 40 or 50 pairs of these I guess, and sometimes I just throw them away because they’re dirty.